VinceSJ/coding_challenge_rm/q2/README.md

 ### Part 2 (Finding the shortest numberlist)
+Assuming that the wordlist can actually be constructed into a numberlist, there are one of two possibilities: either the wordlist contains 'fizzbuzz' or it does not.

+##### Does NOT contain 'fizzbuzz' (inherently short)
+Remember, `['fizz', 'buzz', 'fizz', 'fizz', 'buzz', 'fizz', 'fizzbuzz']` forms the building block of all constructable wordlists.
+Thus, if a given wordlist is constructable and does not contain 'fizzbuzz', it must be no more than six elements long.
+Furthermore, because it has to be a subpattern of that building block, there are actually just nine patterns in total that are possible.

+This means, with just nine patterns possible, we can make a lookup table.
+Not my most elegant work, but it's easy.
+Listed below are all the possible wordlists that do not contain 'fizzbuzz'.
+To the right of each is a `range` that will spit out the appropriate numberlist (remember, `range(3,6) = [3,4,5]`, we don't actually hit end number of range).
+These were figured by hand, but it's pretty fast and easy to do.
+Compare them to the fizz/buzz translation in "Major Realization" above to check work and see they are best picks.

+1. fizz `range(3, 4)`
+2. fizz, buzz `range(9, 11)`
+3. fizz, buzz, fizz `range(3, 7)`
+4. fizz, buzz, fizz, fizz `range(3, 10)`
+5. fizz, buzz, fizz, fizz, buzz `range(3, 11)`
+6. fizz, buzz, fizz, fizz, buzz, fizz `range(3, 13)`
+7. buzz, fizz, fizz, buzz, fizz `range(5, 13)`
+8. fizz, fizz, buzz, fizz `range(6, 13)`
+9. ~~fizz, buzz, fizz~~ *(same as #3)*
+10. buzz, fizz `range(5, 7)`
+11. ~~fizz~~ *(same as #1)*

+**Implementation:** This can be implemented pretty easily with a dictionary.
+Just remember that lists can't be used for lookup keys, so we have to use ~~tuples or~~ strings *(Ed: went with strings)*.
+Also, we must convert the wordlist we're checking into a matching type so we can then just use it as a key.

+##### DOES contain 'fizzbuzz' (potentially very long)
 Going to do a bit more thinking on this part, but you can use 'fizzbuzz' as an anchor if it's in the wordlist.
 Lock first 'fizzbuzz' occurrence to #15, work backwards and forwards from there.
 (We would already have checked if the wordlist is possible via part 1's function).

- In the case where 'fizzbuzz' is not contained in the wordlist, the wordlist has to be quite short.
-Because of this, I think there's like only ten or so options that can be constructed?
-Probably easiest to just build a bruteforce lookup table.
-Ain't terribly elegant, but almost certainly fastest.